 Isn't it time that the rank-and-file members of both the ACA and ICA tell its leaders that positions, power and rhetoric are not important to them?
 Isn't it time we tell the leaders of both the ACA and ICA that this profession is at war against our enemies and that we need to fight under one flag?
 Isn't it time we demand that the ICA and ACA merge?

-for more information about James Edwards, DC.
+for previous articles by James Edwards, DC.